LaurieLBaker/coa-community-engaged-ds/content/home/syllabus.md

 This course is intended to appeal to a wide range of students and create an opportunity for students to do collaborative and advanced project work.
 Through the course, students will be exposed to a range of scientific ways of knowing and doing, helping students to cultivate an interdisciplinary perspective on what data science can do.
 Evaluation will be based on contributions to the process and final product of their team’s term-long community project, participation in skills workshops, and progress on their personal development plan.

-The course content is organized in three units:
+The course content is organized in four units:

 - **Week 1 to 2 - Project Planning and Scoping:** This unit is an introduction to the projects and toolkit of the course.
 Students will define and identify key project milestones, brainstorm ideas and approaches to solving the problem, become familiar with project management techniques and plan the project tasks.
 - **Week 3 to 8 - Exploring and analyzing the data:** This unit focuses on exploring the data and getting iterative feedback from partners.